jwvictor/nvim-cubby/README.md

 To view a `cubby list`, use the `:CubbyList` command.
 This will open a `cubby list` in a new, read-only buffer.

 You can use this buffer to quickly jump into any of your blobs.
 Simply go to the line number of the blob you want to open and run `:CubbyGo`. nvim-cubby will obtain the blob's unique ID and open it in a new buffer.

+Similarly, you can delete a blob you select from the listing by running `:CubbyRm`.
+This will mark the blob as deleted and you won't see it anymore, although it can still be resurrected from the backup json.

 ### Creating blobs